Roma, Queensland: Media

 The Western Star is Roma's local newspaper.

-ABQ transmits to Roma through its relay station ABRAQ-2 at 26°34′20″S 148°51′1″E (Timbury Hills Transmitter site).

-Network Ten and its sister channels 10 Bold and 10 Peach transmits to Roma through its regional area affiliate, CDT.

-The Nine Network and its sister channels 9Go! and 9Gem transmits to Roma through its regional area affiliate, IMP.

-The Seven Network and its sister channels 7two and 7mate transmits to Roma through its remote area affiliate, ITQ.

-The Special Broadcasting Service and its sister channels transmits to Roma.
+Roma is served by local free-to-air TV transmissions from ABC, SBS, Southern Cross Austereo, Imparja and Central Digital Television.

 Education

-Roma State College is a government primary and secondary (Early Childhood-12) school for boys and girls (26.5655°S 148.7781°E).
+Roma State College is a government primary and secondary (Early Childhood to Year 12) school for boys and girls (26.5655°S 148.7781°E).
 In 2017, the school had an enrolment of 871 students (including students from Wallumbilla, Yuleba, Muckadilla, Amby and Surat) with 86 teachers (76 full-time equivalent) and 59 non-teaching staff (45 full-time equivalent).
 The college operates from three separate campuses: